jfcloutier/karma_system/design_notes/building plans.md

 How to impact an experience depends on how it was arrived at.
 A constructed (aka synthetic) experience is composed of observations (as evidence) which are themselves umwelt experiences the CA observed.
 To impact an experience a CA holds, the CA needs to impact experiences held in its umwelt.

 A CA may have a causal theory.
 At first, it has none.
-At some point, the CA ask sthe Apperception Engine for a causal theory informed by its history of observations of its umwelt.
+At some point, the CA asks the Apperception Engine for a causal theory informed by its history of observations of its umwelt.

 The CA can use its causal theory to predict changes to the experiences of its umwelt (i.e. incoming observations) as a result of realizing directives.
 This can be put to use when constructing a plan.

 A causal theory has three kinds of rules

 * Constraints: What is expected *never* to be observed simultaneously - e.g. not (A and B) now
-* Static rules: What is expected to *always* be observed simultaneoulsy - e.g. if A and B and then also C now
+* Static rules: What is expected to *always* be observed simultaneoulsy - e.g. if A and B now and then also C now
-* Causal rules: What is expected to be observed *next* given what was observed previously - e.g. A and B then C next
+* Causal rules: What is expected to be observed *next* given what is observed now - e.g. if A and B now then C next

 An additional but implied rule is that a previous observation survives as a current observation if it does not contradict any constraint or static rule.
+Until it fades.

 A CA's abstract experience integrates multiple observations (predicted experiences in the CA's umwelt), either within the bounds of the current timeframe (`count`, and `more` experiences) or of past *and* current timeframes (`trend` experiences).

-The observed umwelt experiences involved in the composition of an abstract experience constitute the the evidence for that experience.
+The observed umwelt experiences involved in the composition of an abstract experience constitute the evidence for that experience.
 To impact an abstract experience it holds, a CA directs its umwelt to impact experiences from which the held experience is derived and perhaps also to initiate new experiences.

 Since observations by the CA are experiences held in the umwelt of the CA, one can see how acting becomes a recursive operation that will unfold across multiple layers of CAs and over multiple CA timeframes, until effector CAs (on the lowest level of the hierarchy of CAs) become involved and the agent's relationship with its environment is modified by running motors etc.